Read chapters

 He lifted his glass again, though he barely sipped.
 The repetition filled the silence he did not quite know how to breach.

-Nevill smiled faintly.
+Nevill sat up straight and smiled faintly.
+That last thought – he should not be thinking such thoughts.
 "I know what you mean.
-I have a sister who is yet to come out.
-I am dreading it already.
+I have a newly married sister.
+It was a nightmare, and I have another sister who is yet to come out.
+I dread the ordeal already."

 Robert nodded.
 "Then you understand.
 It is hard to watch the men flocking around her.
-Yes, Catherine has certainly turned a few heads.
+Yes, Catherine has certainly attracted attention.
 Thankfully, she is not in a hurry to wed."

 Nevill's brow furrowed slightly.
 He reached for a small biscuit on a side plate, more for distraction than hunger.

 "Childish fancies?" he repeated.
-His tone was even, but the slight tension in his jaw betrayed his disapproval.
+His tone was even, but the slight tension in his jaw betrayed his interest.

 He waved the waiter over to order another drink for Robert, a subtle sign of hospitality – and perhaps a sign that he was not yet ready to let the conversation end.
 Then, his voice tightened slightly as he continued.
 "At odds with her mother then?
 I take it she does not have a suitor then."